mamadgit/BibBreeze/Instructions-Descriptions.md

 Remember, modifying system files like `biblatex.def` can affect other LaTeX documents you work on, so backup your current `biblatex.def` before making changes.

-## BibLaTeX Template for Automating Bibliography Data for the APA Referencing Style branch
+## Detailed Explanation of Code branch
 In this branch a detailed explanation of the main algorithms that make this APA referencing package unique have been explained.
 Furthermore, the key innovations have been listed.